mitre-atlas/arsenal/README.md

 # CALDERA plugin: Open

-This plugin contains open-source abilities and adversaries.
-The included filestore contains any files used by the abilities.
+This plugin contains:

+* Open-source abilities and adversaries
+* A filestore
+* A basic planner (sequential) which runs all abilities on all hosts in a group

 You can quickly add your own abilities and adversaries, both of which are reloaded every time the core server reboots.